tanmoymollik/toy-c-compiler/README.md

 Case and Default statements converted to Label statements in semantic analysis pass.
 - This implementation lexes and parses at the same time.
 So just stopping after lex stage is not possible. --lex option does nothing.
+- Implementation assumes x64 architecture.
+Both int and long in c are parsed as ocaml int.